14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Avoiding Dividends and Stock Sales

-23 Simple Tax Deductions That Can Trim Your Tax Bill Without Itemizing
+Related: 23 Simple Tax Deductions That Can Trim Your Tax Bill Without Itemizing

 Investing in Expert Planning

 The average person thinks about taxes once a year.
-The rich think about them all the time.
-They don’t guess or hope for a refund, they hire the best accountants, tax attorneys, and estate planners to make sure they legally pay as little as possible.
+The wealthy think about them all the time.
+They hire the best accountants, tax attorneys, and estate planners to structure their wealth in ways that legally avoid taxes year after year.

-They use trusts, legal entities, and complex tax strategies to structure their wealth.
+This isn’t guesswork.
+They use trusts, corporate entities, and specialized strategies to ensure they pay as little as possible.
 They don’t just plan for this year, they plan for the next 50.

 When there’s millions (or billions) at stake, spending money on expert planning isn’t an expense, it’s an investment that pays for itself many times over.

-Maximize Your Refund: 18 Tax Deductions Most People Overlook
+Related: Maximize Your Refund: 18 Tax Deductions Most People Overlook

 How the Rich Keep Taxes Low

 The ultra-rich don’t complain about taxes, they outsmart them.
-They use every legal strategy available to shrink their tax bills while growing their wealth.
-Real estate, trusts, corporate structures, and tax-free borrowing aren’t just loopholes, they’re part of the playbook.
+They use every legal strategy available to shrink their tax bills while growing wealth.

 The IRS takes a cut of every dollar most people earn, but the wealthy make sure their money works for them, not the government.
 The tax code isn’t just a list of rules, it’s a guide to keeping more of what’s yours.